Born This Way (song): Chart performance

 On February 20, 2011, the single debuted at number one in Australia on the official ARIA Singles Chart, becoming Gaga's third number-one single there, and the highest selling song to debut at the top.
-"Born This Way" was certified four-times platinum by the Australian Recording Industry Association (ARIA) for shipment of 280,000 copies of the single.
+"Born This Way" was certified eight times platinum by the Australian Recording Industry Association (ARIA) for shipment of 560,000 copies of the single.
 The single debuted at number one on the New Zealand RIANZ charts, becoming Gaga's second number-one single there after "Poker Face" (2008).
 It was certified platinum by the Recording Industry Association of New Zealand (RIANZ) for shipment of 15,000 copies of the single.
 In the United Kingdom, "Born This Way" logged first week sales of 60,000 digital copies, landing it at number three on the UK Singles Chart, which became its peak position.
-It sold 625,000 copies in 2011 in the UK and 1.2 million copies by July 2022, with 52 million streams.
-Elsewhere, the song debuted atop the charts in Spain, Finland, Ireland, and the Netherlands.
-"Born This Way" debuted at number two in Italy, France, Sweden, Norway, Austria, Germany, and Belgium (Flanders).
+It sold 625,000 copies in 2011 in the UK and 1.4 million copies by January 2025, with 81 million streams.
+Elsewhere, the song was a very commercial success, debuting atop the charts in Austria, Belgium (Flanders), Germany, Spain, Japan, Israel, Mexico, Switzerland, Finland, Slovakia, Poland, Ireland, and the Netherlands while debuting in the top ten in Italy, France (becoming Gaga's eighth top ten in the country at this time), Sweden, Portugal, Greece, Czech Republic and Norway.
 In addition, it debuted at number-four in Denmark and then moved to the second spot.
 "Born This Way" had sold 8.2 million digital copies by November 2011 and had become the fifth best-selling digital single of the year, worldwide.